zilliztech/akcio/src/embedding/README.md

 ## TextEncoder

 The `TextEncoder` converts text inputs to embeddings.
-To adapt Langchain agent and vector store, this module must be a Langchain `Embeddings`.
+To adapt LangChain agent and vector store, this module must be a LangChain `Embeddings`.

 ### Configuration

-By default, it uses a modified `HuggingFaceEmbeddings` in Langchain.
+By default, it uses a modified `HuggingFaceEmbeddings` in LangChain.
 The modified HuggingFace encoder allows to return normalized embedding(s) by the parameter `norm`.
 To configure the default encoder, you change values of parameters via `config.py`.